GIOVANNA-CRUZ/Imposto/README.md

 How to use
 To open this project on your machine it is necessary to have the Java SDK installed and some IDE, such as Eclipse, IntelliJ IDEA or NetBeans.
 Download it, configure it on the machine and open the files.
+You need to create a file to store the defined metrics.

 Authors